-2.8 Case study: e-distribuzione's treatment of power losses in Italy e-distribuzione is the DSO of the vertically integrated Enel Group operating in Italy.
+2.8 Case study: e-distribuzione's treatment of power losses in Italy e-distribuzione is the DSO of the vertically integrated Enel Group28 operating in Italy.

 The electricity smart meter roll-out programme started in Italy in 2001 due to a company decision of Enel distribuzione (now e-distribuzione).
-It consisted of the installation of 32 million of "first-generation" smart meters across the grid within five years of the launch, with features of bi-directional communication, remote control, anti-tampering, remote customer supply activation and de-activation etc. In 2017, after ARERA's (the Italian NRA) decision, e-distribuzione started the deployment of the second-generation smart meters allows customers to manage energy tools and receive data in real time, enabling them to play an active role in the rational use of energy.
+It consisted of the installation of 32 million of "first-generation" smart meters across the grid within five years of the launch, with features of bi-directional communication, remote control, anti-tampering, remote customer supply activation and de-activation etc. In 2017, after ARERA's (the Italian NRA) decision, e-distribuzione started the deployment of the second-generation smart meter that entails higher efficacy and new functionalities.
+This second generation of smart meters allows customers to manage energy tools and receive data in real time, enabling them to play an active role in the rational use of energy.